Sahidev1/myVM/README.md

 When the device is enabled and a key press occurs, the byte associated to the character is saved in a register and can be read from the device as a 32 bit value where the LSB is the character byte ASCII value.
 To disable the device interrupt write to it with data were the LSb is set.

 ## Led matrix interface
+To use this device first enable it from the interrupt handler.
+This device does not cause interrupts.

+The Led matrix interface contains a 256 bit frame buffer for the led matrix, as well as a 256 pre-render buffer.

+To write to the pre-render buffer then write to device memory addresses 0x0 to 0x7.
+Each of these addresses contain the pre-render buffer for a two column and 16 row LED segment in a 32bit register, the 2 LSB map to the first column from left to right on the LED matrix, and the 2 MSB map to the second column.
+The bottom row in a column maps to the least significant 16bit segment of the pre-render buffer.
+The LED matrix column addressing goes from left to right.

+To render, essentially write over the data from pre-buffer to frame buffer, write to the device with the device addresses 4th bit set.
+To clear the frame buffer, write to the device with the device addresses 5th bit set.
+This is a hacky way of controlling the device, but it does the job.